janet-sw/skin-diff/README.md

 ### Fine-grained Detail Enhancement with LoRA

-To fine-tune a Stable Diffusion model with the new tokens using LoRA, run the notebook **train_ti_lora.ipynb**.
-You can prepare the dataset based on image type (flexible or non-flexible subset) and skin type, as shown in the notebook (e.g., `data/flexible/6/{disease_name}`), to load data with a JSON file.
-Alternatively, You can modify `train_lora.py` to load the dataset using a CSV file.
+To fine-tune a Stable Diffusion model with the new tokens using LoRA, run the second half of the notebook `/notebooks/finetune.ipynb`.
+Here, we use a json file to manage the training data for LoRA.

 For more details, see https://huggingface.co/docs/diffusers/training/lora